 5 steps to take when faced with unexpected early retirement:

 - Examine your full financial picture before making any rash decisions.
 Take a complete inventory of your finances, including assets; debts and interest rates; income; and expenses.
 Create a realistic monthly budget that outlines how much cash you’ll need to cover your expenses.
-Talk to your financial advisor for expert insight and advice.
+Talk to your financial representative for expert insight and advice.

 - Think about when you should tap into retirement funds.
 When deciding when to start taking withdrawals from your 401(k)s and other accounts, it’s all about the timing.
 Early withdrawals may incur hefty fees.
 The timing of when to tap into retirement funds depends on your nest egg and the timing of your unexpected retirement.
-Consult your financial advisor for advice on your best course of action.
+Consult your financial representative for advice on your best course of action.